Frequently Encountered PiPenv Problems¶

 Pipenv by default uses the Python it is installed against to create the

 --python option to

-to use your current pyenv interpreter.
-See specifying_versions for more
+$(pyenv which python) to use your current pyenv interpreter.
+See specifying versions for more information.

 ☤ ValueError: unknown locale: UTF-8¶

 macOS has a bug in its locale detection that prevents us from detecting your shell encoding correctly.
 This can also be an issue on other systems if the locale variables do not specify an encoding.

 The workaround is to set the following two environment variables to a standard localization format:

 export LC_ALL='en_US.UTF-8' export LANG='en_US.UTF-8'